NeXTSTEP: Legacy

 Some features and keyboard shortcuts now common to web browsers originated in NeXTSTEP conventions.
 The basic layout options of HTML 1.0 and 2.0 are attributable to those features of NeXT's Text class.

 Lighthouse Design Ltd. developed Diagram!, a drawing tool, originally called BLT (for Box-and-Line Tool) in which objects (boxes) are connected together using "smart links" (lines) to construct diagrams such a flow charts.
 This basic design can be enhanced by the simple addition of new links and new documents, located anywhere in the local area network, that foreshadowed Tim Berners-Lee's initial prototype that was written on NeXTSTEP in October–December 1990.

 In the 1990s, the pioneering PC games Doom, Doom II, Quake, and their respective level editors were developed by id Software on NeXT machines.
 Other games based on the Doom engine such as Heretic and its sequel Hexen by Raven Software, and Strife by Rogue Entertainment were developed on NeXT hardware using id's tools.

+Although relatively unsuccessful at the time, it attracted interest from computer scientists and researchers.
+It hosted the original development of the Electronic AppWrapper, invented by Jesse Tayler in the early 1990s, which was the first commercial software distribution catalog to collectively manage encryption and provide digital rights for application software and digital media (a forerunner of the modern "app store" concept).

 Altsys made the NeXTSTEP application Virtuoso.
 Version 2 was later ported to the classic Mac OS and Windows, becoming Macromedia FreeHand version 4.
 The modern "Notebook" interface for Mathematica, and the advanced spreadsheet Lotus Improv, were developed using NeXTSTEP.
 The software that controlled MCI's Friends and Family calling plan program was developed using NeXTSTEP.

 About the time of the release of NeXTSTEP 3.2, NeXT partnered with Sun Microsystems to develop OpenStep.
 It is the product of an effort to separate the underlying operating system from the higher-level object libraries to create a cross-platform object-oriented API standard derived from NeXTSTEP.
 OpenStep was released for Sun's Solaris, Windows NT, and NeXT's Mach kernel-based operating system.
 NeXT's implementation is called "OPENSTEP for Mach" and its first release (4.0) superseded NeXTSTEP 3.3 on NeXT, Sun, and Intel IA-32 systems.

 Following an announcement on December 20, 1996, Apple Computer acquired NeXT on February 4, 1997, for $429 million.
 Based upon the "OPENSTEP for Mach" operating system, and developing the OpenStep API to become Cocoa, Apple created the basis of Mac OS X, and eventually of iOS, iPadOS, watchOS, and tvOS.

 GNUstep is a free software implementation of the OpenStep standard.